 When it comes to responding to disruptions and knowing what route you need to take, whether offense or defensive, the answer will often depend on the timing of these responses.
 In truth, many top executives indicate they are doing all of these strategies shown above, especially in the early stages of emerging technology, since early on, it is not apparent what the technology's commercial potential will be.
+As a result, companies will try all of these methods to combat this potential disruption.

 However, to succeed in the long run, these companies will have to eventually make a choice of what they need to do and follow through with it, and this decision will often come down to timing.